Driver Services provides a link between Card Services client drivers

 } bind_info_t;

-This call connects a socket to a client driver.
+DS_BIND_REQUESTThis call connects a socket to a client driver.
 The specified device

-is looked up in the list of registered drivers.
+ID dev_info is looked up in the list of registered drivers.

-If this is a multifunction card, the function
+If this is a multifunction card, the function field

 identifies which card function is being bound.
 If